joe564338/spooce/Readme.md

 "neutron stars" that people can add to the game world that exert gravity on the "player".
 Values can be tweaked easily just go in the files.
 I know graphics are super simplified feel free to replace them with whatever.
 Just add your game objects to the level i.e player and neutron stars...
 I will think of other things to add soon.
 And if you can come up with more efficient code please let me know.
 Yeah so go nuts.
-Currently working on how I can get a scrollable camera.
+Camera is done.
+Probably next I will look how to do a map on the UI so you can have a better heads up what is around you